 Robin Roberts, LMSW: Coordinator, Multidisciplinary Team

-Robin serves as the Multidisciplinary Team Coordinator (MDTC) for the NYC Elder Abuse Center’s three teams – one in Brooklyn and two in Manhattan.
+Robin provides case consultations to professionals and non-abusing family members, friends and neighbors and serves as the Multidisciplinary Team Coordinator (MDTC) for NYCEAC’s three teams – one in Brooklyn and two in Manhattan.
 These teams coordinate assessments and interventions on complex elder abuse cases.
 In addition, she provides case consultations to professionals from a range of disciplines from diverse systems and conducts in-service trainings on elder abuse and team interventions.
 Prior to this, she was the Director of JASA’s Legal/Social Work Elder Abuse Program (LEAP) in Queens.
 In addition, Robin has a private practice, providing individual, family and group counseling to adults, specializing in anxiety and depression disorders.
 She also provides mental health services to substance abusers and formerly incarcerated individuals.
 Robin’s previous employment included working at a residential treatment facility for 10 years, providing psychosocial interventions to children and young adults suffering from trauma and experiencing mental illness.
 She holds a Bachelors degree in psychology from the University of Massachusetts and a Masters Degree in Social Work from Rhode Island College.
 Visit Robin’s Linkedin page here.